Property Damage Claims

 - Fill out and submit this Damage Claim form for Property Damage

-Please include photos of the damage and loss location, estimates, invoices/receipts, or any other relevant documents to support your damage claim.
-We encourage you to submit your claim as soon as possible.
+You will be asked to include photos of the damage and loss location, invoices and receipts, or any other relevant documents to support your damage claim.
+We encourage you to submit your claim to the Town as soon as possible

 Only damage claims that include all supporting documentation will be reviewed.

-If your claim relates to the condition of our roads or sidewalks, you must submit your claim within 10 days of the incident.
+If your claim relates to the condition of our roads or sidewalks, you must submit your claim within 10 days from the date of the incident.
+Failing to submit your vehicle damage claim together with supporting documentation within this timeframe may result in your claim not being considered.

 After receiving your damage claim, our legal department will investigate and determine liability.
-Property damage claims typically take 90 days to resolve.
+Claims typically take 90 days to resolve.
 In cases of extreme weather events where the Town may receive a higher volume of claims, it may take longer than 90 days.

 - Environment Canada weather records

-- Contractors or third parties that may have carried out work at or near the incident
+- Contractors or third parties that may have carried out work at or near the loss location

 If our investigation determines that the Town has not met the applicable standards, we will reach out to you to resolve your claim.